 The lesson starts with the following question: What did your parents teach you about good manners when you were young?

-The student reads the extract from an article on meeting new colleagues
+The student reads an extract from an article on meeting new colleagues for the first time.
+Then, they discuss the questions with the teacher.

-New phrases are extracted from the text for the student to match them with their meanings (good impression, over-familiar, not the done thing, etc.).
-Then, they use them to replace the underlined parts of sentences.
+New phrases are extracted from the text for the student to match them with their meanings (good impression, over-familiar, not the done thing, etc.) Then, they use them to replace the underlined parts of sentences.

 Pick a card